frederic-perez/AmE-dictionary/data/idioms.md

 __go ballistic__ :two::hammer:
 __go commando__
 __go downhill__
-__go figure__ :five: Used when you tell someone a fact and you then want to say that the fact is surprising, strange or stupid: _It’s a terrible movie and it made $200 million.
-Go figure!_
+__go figure__ :seven: A phrase used to highlight that what has been said is unexpected, absurd, or difficult to understand or accept.
+Used when you tell someone a fact and you then want to say that the fact is surprising, strange or stupid: _It’s a terrible movie and it made $200 million.
+Go figure!_ _The one time I get to the station on time, the train is delayed—go figure!_
+__go for a run__
 __go for a spin (to some place)__ To go for a brief, leisurely drive (to some place). _Hey Noah, fancy going for a spin to the grocery store with me?_ _Jenny just got a new car for her birthday, so I think we’re going to go for a spin after school._
 __go for broke__ :dart: To give something one’s full effort. _We have to go for broke with this marketing campaign if we want our product launch to be successful._
+__go for the jugular__ _Go straight for the jugular._
 __go Galt__ To reduce, restrict, or cease one’s work or productivity as a means of social protest against increased marginal tax rates, limits on tax deductions, or the use of tax income for purposes one finds morally objectionable.
 Taken from the name John Galt, a character in Ayn Rand’s novel _Atlas Shrugged_.
 Primarily heard in US, South Africa. _Living abroad, I only have to pay U.S. taxes if my income exceeds $95,000 a year, so I’ll just go Galt if I ever come close to earning that amount._
+__go granular__ To examine something in detail.
 __go great lengths__ :two::hammer: _Emotionally intelligent leaders go to great lengths not to be bowled over by their emotions, let alone spread the negative ones._
 __go halfsies__ _slang_ To share something, especially the cost of something, in equal proportion between two people. _You wanna go halfsies on the bill?_ _I don’t feel like cooking tonight, let’s go halfsies on a pizza instead._
+__go hand in hand__
+__go haywire__ :two: __1__ To start malfunctioning or having problems. _Well, the coffee pot has gone haywire yet again.
+Maybe it’s time to get a new one._ __2__ :dart: To become irrational or crazy. _I’ll end up going haywire if I have to work in this cubicle for one more day!_
 __go head to head__
+__go into the weeds__ :dart: To become totally immersed in or preoccupied with the minute details or complexities (of something). _Before we go into the weeds, let’s give a brief overview for any of our listeners who aren’t familiar with the issue._
 __go native__ :astonished: _You going native on me, Supercop?_
 __go off in a huff__ To leave in an angry, belligerent, or vexed mood.
 __go off the handle__ To become uncontrollably angry; to lose control of one’s temper. _It’s a shame the candidate allowed himself to go off the handle like that during the debate, as it undermines a lot of the really solid arguments he’d been making up to that point._ _I know you’re upset, but there’s no point going off the handle like that.
 It was just an honest mistake._
+__go off the rails__
 __go off__ Of an alarm, to enter into an active state, typically resulting in a loud noise or other indication. _My alarm goes off at seven AM._
 __go one on one__
+__go out on a high note__ To finish, complete, or leave (something) at a successful, impressive, or climactic point. _I know we’ve had quite a few losses this season, but let’s win this last game and go out on a high note!_ _After winning the Oscar, he decided to go out on a high note._
 __go out with a bang__ To finish or cease doing something in a spectacular, great, or exciting manner.
 __go out with the boys__ To go and socialize somewhere with a group of exclusively male friends.
 __go out with the girls__ To go and socialize somewhere with a group of exclusively female friends.
 __go out__ __1__ To go on a date with someone. _Those two have such an obvious chemistry that I’m surprised they’ve never gone out._
 __go over (one’s) head__ :two: __1__ To speak to one’s superior rather than talking to one directly. _She just wouldn’t listen to me, so I had to go over her head to her boss and complain about it._ __2__ To not be understood by one because it is too complex or subtle for their comprehension. _My jokes always seem to go over Stephanie’s head, so I’m glad you think I’m funny at least._
 __go over the top__
-__go overboard__ :dart::two: To do too much; to be extravagant; show excessive enthusiasm, act in an excessive way; to act without restraint in some area. _Did I go overboard with the Christmas decorations?
+__go overboard__ :dart::three: To do too much; to be extravagant; show excessive enthusiasm, act in an excessive way; to act without restraint in some area. _Did I go overboard with the Christmas decorations?
 I’m worried I bought enough Christmas lights to light up Times Square._
 __go places__ :two::hammer: _This kid is going places._
 __go potty__ _He has to go potty._
 __go soft on (someone)__ To treat someone delicately, gently, or leniently; to not criticize, punish, or berate someone too harshly.
 __go soft__ To become overly lenient, easily manipulated, or apathetic; to lose strength or determination.
-__go south__ :seven::hammer: _That’s when things start going south._ _You’ve got a career there, if all this goes south._ _This one went south on me._ _That’s when everything went south._
+__go south__ :eight::hammer: _That’s when things start going south._ _You’ve got a career there, if all this goes south._ _This one went south on me._ _That’s when everything went south._
 __go steady (with someone)__ To date someone exclusively. _Don’t ask Jill out—she’s already going steady with Bobby._ _Are those two really going steady?_
 __go stir-crazy__ To become acutely anxious, restless, irritable, irrational, and/or depressed from remaining for too long in an unstimulating, confined, and/or isolated environment.
 “Stir” in this usage is a slang word for prison.
 __go strong__ :three: To proceed energetically or successfully. _It is still going strong._